Thomas Wilson Dorr: Governor in exile

-Meanwhile, King had proclaimed martial law, offered a US$5,000 reward for the capture of Dorr, and made wholesale imprisonments of the latter's followers under the "Algerine Law."
+Meanwhile, King had proclaimed martial law, offered a US$5,000 reward for the capture of Dorr, and made wholesale imprisonments of the latter's followers under the "Algerine Law".
 Many of Dorr's followers deserted him and he fled the state on May 18, 1842.
 A bungled attack on the Providence arsenal (which his father and younger brother, partisans of the "Law and Order" faction, were helping defend) led to the rebellion's disintegration.

-Dorr returned briefly in June with a small band of New York volunteers, and assembled an armed force of his followers on Acote's Hill in Chepachet.
+Dorr returned briefly in June with a small band of New York volunteers and assembled an armed force of his followers on Acote's Hill in Chepachet.
 The governor ordered the state militia out, which marched on Chepachet.
 Realizing that they would be defeated if they engaged the militia, Dorr's followers dispersed.
 Dorr sought refuge in New Hampshire and Massachusetts.

 Aftermath

 Dorr returned to Providence in October 1843, when he hoped the more liberal constitution that had been adopted would protect him, but he was arrested.
 King and the old government sought their revenge.
 Dorr was tried for treason against Rhode Island at Newport, a conservative stronghold, before the Rhode Island Supreme Court; he was convicted and sentenced to solitary confinement at hard labor for life.
 He was committed on June 27, 1844.

 The public was outraged about this sentence, and in 1845 the legislature passed an Act of General Amnesty; Dorr was released after serving twelve months of his term.
 In 1851 his civil rights were restored.
 In January 1854 the legislature passed an act annulling the verdict of the supreme court, but the state court ruled this act was unconstitutional.
 Dorr's health had been broken by his ordeal, and after his release he lived in retirement until his death.

 His work, however, bore fruit: in 1843 a third constitution had been drafted and ratified by the people that provided universal male suffrage.
 Today, Rhode Island's state government recognizes the legitimacy of Dorr's efforts and includes Dorr in its list of governors.
+A statue of Dorr at the Rhode Island State House was unveiled in 2014.